MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 The wide data bus uses the same interface as the byte-oriented data bus, except that another signal "bytes" has been added.
 This contains the number of valid bytes (starting from the MSB) that are valid in the current clock cycle.
 A value of 0 means that all bytes in the "data" signal are valid.
-The signal "bytes" must be zero for all clock cycles, except when "last" is asserted.

 ### byte2wide
 This module converts a stream of bytes into a wider bus interface.
 Both the